jeffwilcox/jeffwilcox.blog/_posts/2018-04-10-seattle-network.md

 conglomerate), is an office building turned carrier and fiber hotel.

-From my condo building we have fiber to a data center a few blocks away at 3101 Western Ave - home of the NYI SEA1 DC - and Wave G / Spectrum is then an extension member of the Seattle Internet Exchange hosted in the Westin Building... near my condo there's also the NYI SEA1 datacenter on Western Ave, and there must be plenty of fiber between there and the Westin Building.
+From my condo building we have fiber to a data center a few blocks away at 3101 Western Ave - home of the NYI SEA1 DC - and Wave / Spectrum has multiple fiber connections to the Westin Building from there, at least one of which is a 100 Gbit connection.
+Spectrum is also an extension member of the Seattle Internet Exchange hosted in the Westin Building.

 ## Westin Building Exchange